The aim of the Sports Department in the Junior School is to enable all children, whatever their ability, to receive a positive experience of sport.

 Specialist teaching in sport is provided for all pupils from Year 3 in a combination of single, double and triple periods, using indoor and outdoor areas at the Junior and Senior Schools, and the facilities at the Sports Field in Latham Road.
 Swimming is taught at The Leys School.

 Pupils attending school are expected to participate in all lessons, including Sport.
 If for some reason a pupil is unable to take part in a sports lesson s/he should bring a note of explanation from a parent and alternative arrangements will be made for him/her.
 In the majority of cases s/he will be required to accompany the form and observe the lesson.
 This may involve walking to the Sports Field.

 Mouth-guards: an important safety message for all pupils

 We have a very clear policy that the wearing of custom fitted mouth-guards is essential whilst playing contact sports.
 Children who are not wearing a mouth-guard will not be permitted to participate in any hockey game situations, either in lessons or fixtures.
-We have invited the dental mouth-guard organisation, OPRO, to send a dental team to the Junior School on Friday 9 September 2016, to take impressions for those who have ordered a mouth-guard.
+We invite OPRO, the dental mouth-guard organisation to the Junior School annually to take impressions for those who have ordered a mouth-guard.